vectorgrp/sil-kit-adapters-tap/README.md

 This demo is further explained in [tap/demos/DemoWindows/README.md](tap/demos/DemoWindows/README.md).

-## Connecting an adaptive executable to CANoe
+## Connecting an Adaptive executable to CANoe
-The SIL Kit Adapter TAP allows you to connect adaptive executables to CANoe.
-A guide describes step by step how to do this can be found here [adaptive/README.md](adaptive/README.md).
+The Vector SIL Kit Adapter TAP allows you to connect Adaptive executables to CANoe.
+A step-by-step guide on how to do this can be found [here](adaptive/README.md).